-Amazon CTO Werner Vogels discussed the effect of the shift from push to pull on business models.
+Amazon CTO Werner Vogels discussed the effects of the shift from Push to Pull on business models.
 Clay Shirky talked about his notion of cognitive surplus and how to engage with volunteer creative capacity.
 We recognize that this is never a conclusive selection and is always a work in progress, so we have left some blank spaces for future additions.
 The aim is not just to make innovation leadership aware of these shifts, but also to keep on the lookout for more.

-- Push to pull is the shift from pushing structures and products to pulling in resources and demand.
-We are moving from marketing existing stocks to manufacturing on demand; shifting from top-down allocation to pulling resources for projects; moving from fixed structures to varying constellations, and understanding and responding to emergent patterns of user behavior.
+1. Push to pull is the shift from pushing structures and products to pulling in resources and demand.
+We move from marketing existing stocks to manufacturing on demand; shifting from top-down allocation to pulling resources for projects; moving from fixed structures to varying constellations, and understanding and responding to emergent patterns of user behavior.

-- Consume to create is the shift from passively consuming to actively contributing and creating.
-We are shifting to a more participatory experience, in which the customer is actively involved, co-creating the product or experience.
-We are becoming prosumers who bring content to platforms such as YouTube and Facebook.
+2. Consume to create shifts passive consumption to active contribution and creation.
+Here we shift to a more participatory experience, in which the customer is actively involved in co-creating the product or experience.
+We become prosumers who bring content to platforms such as YouTube and Facebook.
 People are using their cognitive surplus to create communal projects such as Wikipedia and open-source software.
 This is not limited to the digital realm.
-Amateur hobbyists are challenging established companies during events called “Maker Faires”, for example by building cheap and versatile drones.

-There are amazing opportunities for innovation leadership to experiment with new approaches and new business models.
 Sharon Chang, whose company Yoxi invests in young disruptors that she calls Innovation Rock Stars, finds that paradigm shifts lead to business opportunities in several fields.
-Take the paradigm of the sharing economy.
-The problem that is solved is excess inventory with a lot of downtime.
-One solution is to create secondary usage for that resource through sharing it, for example by renting out empty bedrooms through Airbnb or through car sharing.
+Take the paradigm of the sharing economy: it solved the problem of excess inventory with a lot of downtime.
+One solution is to create secondary usage for that resource through sharing it, for example by renting out empty bedrooms or cars through Airbnb, or through car sharing.
 As an investor, Chang sees trends as focal points that influence their surroundings.
-For example, Airbnb is constantly being sued because the legal framework is not yet in place.

-A paradigm shift is a change in the way we understand and approach our world.
 Innovation leadership sees opportunities from a single paradigm shift across multiple fields.
-The Push to Pull paradigm shift, for example, can be fruitfully applied in innovation leadership approaches to education, politics, healthcare, and energy.
+The Push to Pull shift, for example, can be fruitfully applied in innovation leadership approaches to education, politics, healthcare, and energy.

 Where can innovation leadership find opportunities in the push to pull paradigm as it applies to education?
 Future job requirements are less and less clear; half of the jobs of the future do not even exist yet.
 This makes current education useless if the only goal is to prepare students for future employment.
 At the same time some countries are experiencing massive dropout rates, another sign that education demand is not being met by education supply.